 This is the 15th consecutive year the tournament has offered the Holiday Classic Scholarship program which has now awarded a grand total of $67,000 in scholarships.

-The 2020 tournament dates are Dec.
-28, 29, 30 and 31.
+The 2020 tournament has been canceled due to COVID-19.
+The 2021 tournament dates are Dec.
+27, 28, 29 and 30.
 For more information about the State Farm Holiday Classic and a complete list of participating teams, visit the official tournament Web site at www.theclassic.org.